theNewDynamic/oregonsadventurecoast.com/content/blog/2016-08-16-mill-luck-salmon-celebration-returns-to-oregons-adventure-coast.md

 The celebration began as a means of sharing the heritage, culture and traditions of the [**Coquille Indian Tribe**](http://www.coquilletribe.org/) and other Pacific Northwest Tribes with residents and visitors to Oregon’s South Coast.
 Nowadays, the event attracts Native American artisans and musicians from throughout the Western United States and Canada.

-Learn more about the festivities and traditions below.

-Please visit [www.themillcasino.com](http://www.themillcasino.com/entertainment/salmon.cfm) for schedule and Salmon Bake Dinner ticket information.

 September’s a busy time in Coos Bay so we recommend booking accommodations before it’s too late!
 Visit our <a href="/lodging/" target="_blank">lodgings page </a>to search through great options of hotels and inns in the Coos Bay area.